California Privacy Rights Act: What Employers Need to Know

 But the privacy rights and consumer protections didn’t stop there: At the end of 2020, California voters approved Proposition 24, known as the California Privacy Rights Act (CPRA).
 The CPRA amended the CCPA, building on its framework and expanding some of its protections.
 While some amendments took effect immediately on approval, many of its provisions took effect on January 1, 2023.

-Download CalChamber's free "California Privacy Rights Act: What Employers Need to Know" white paper for answers to the most frequently asked questions about the law and its upcoming changes, and some steps employers can take in preparation for the new year.
+Download CalChamber's free "California Privacy Rights Act: What Employers Need to Know" white paper for answers to the most frequently asked questions about the law..

 About CalChamber